California Sexual Assault Lawyers

 Non-Economic Damages

 The effects of sexual abuse often go beyond what is visible on the surface.
 California law acknowledges that sexual assault can lead to deep emotional and psychological pain, which can profoundly affect every part of a survivor’s life.
-It’s essential to approach this topic with understanding and compassion, recognizing survivors’ struggles and challenges on their healing journey.
+It’s essential to approach this topic with understanding and compassion, recognizing the struggles and challenges that survivors face on their healing journey.

 Non-economic damages compensate for: